hillerlab/TOGA/README.md

 for small or partial genomes with short genes a desktop PC will be enough.

 TOGA requires [Nextflow](https://www.nextflow.io), which in turn requires java >=8.
-Check your version of java and install it using one of the following commands:
+Check your version of java and install nextflow using one of the following commands:

 ```shell
 curl -fsSL https://get.nextflow.io | bash